ibm-cloud-docs/vmwaresolutions/vcenter/vc_hybrid_addingremovingservers.md

 ### Before you delete ESXi servers
 {: #vc_hybrid_addingremovingservers-removing-prereq}

-* {{site.data.content.para-vcenterremoveESXiservers}}
+{{site.data.content.para-vcenterremoveESXiservers}}

 * vSAN storage requires at least 4 ESXi servers.
 * Before you delete ESXi servers on which F5® or FortiGate® Virtual Appliance is installed, you must migrate the F5 BIG-IP® and FortiGate VMs to a different ESXi server than the one that is hosting the VMs.
 * When you delete ESXi servers, the servers are placed in maintenance mode.
 After that, all the virtual machines (VMs) running on the servers are migrated before they are deleted from vCenter Server.
-For maximum of control over the relocation of VMs, it is recommended that you place the ESXi serversin maintenance mode.
+For maximum of control over the relocation of VMs, it is recommended that you place the ESXi servers in maintenance mode.
 Also, migrate the VMs running on them manually using the VMware vSphere Web Client.
 After that, delete the ESXi servers by using the {{site.data.keyword.vmwaresolutions_short}} console.

 ## Procedure to delete ESXi servers
 {: #vc_hybrid_addingremovingservers-removing-procedure}